 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 UTIs in kids sometimes go unnoticed because it may not be obvious when a child has an infection, especially if they’re too young to voice their symptoms.
-Urinary tract infections need treatment immediately to prevent the infection from spreading and damaging their kidneys.
+Urinary tract infections need treatment as soon as possible to prevent the infection from spreading and damaging their kidneys.

-Your child’s urinary tract includes their kidneys, the ureters (the connecting tubes from the kidneys to the bladder), the bladder and the urethra (the connection to the outside world).
-The kidneys filter blood and make urine.
+Your child’s urinary tract includes their kidneys, ureters (the connecting tubes from the kidneys to the bladder), bladder and urethra (the part that connects to the outside world).
+Kidneys filter blood and make urine.
 The urine travels through the ureters to the bladder, which stores the urine.
 Then, the urine passes through the urethra and out of the body.

 There are two types of UTIs based on the location of the infection in your child’s urinary tract:

 Urinary tract infections in kids are common.
-By age 6, studies estimate that approximately 2% of boys or children assigned male at birth (AMAB) and 8% of girls or children assigned female at birth (AFAB) have at least one UTI.
+By age 6, studies estimate that approximately 2% of boys and 8% of girls have had at least one UTI.

 Signs and symptoms of a UTI in babies, infants and toddlers may include: